gulomovazukhrakhon/machine-learning-course/README.md

-# Machine Learning Course
+## Machine Learning Course

-## Section 4 — Introduction to Optimisation and the Gradient Descent Algorithm:
+### Section 4 — Introduction to Optimisation and the Gradient Descent Algorithm

     Cost Functions
     Creating Charts with Subplots